Smartsheet Onboarding #3: Working with your team in Smartsheet

 1. How sharing works

-Access to everything in Smartsheet — sheets, reports, dashboards — is controlled through sharing.
-Understanding how it works means you’ll know who can see what, and who to speak to when access needs changing.
+Access to everything in Smartsheet, including sheets, reports, and dashboards, is controlled through sharing.
+Understanding how it works means you will know who can see what, and who to speak to when access needs changing.

-Every person in your Smartsheet account has a licence type that determines what they can do.
+In Smartsheet, you may see the terms seat and licence used interchangeably, but they refer to the same thing.
+Every person in your Smartsheet account has a seat type that determines what they can do.

-If someone tells you they can’t edit a sheet, the most likely cause is their licence type or their sharing permission level — not a platform fault.
-Licence types are managed by your organisation’s Smartsheet System Administrator.
+“Member” is the only paid seat type.
+Contributor, Guest, and Provisional Member seats are all free, though Provisional membership is temporary.
+If someone in your team tells you they cannot edit or access something in Smartsheet, the most likely cause is their seat type or their sharing permission level, not a platform fault.
+If you need a seat type changed, speak to your organisation’s Smartsheet System Administrator.

-To change someone’s access, the Sheet Admin can do this from the Share button at the top right of the sheet.
+If someone’s access needs changing, the Sheet or Workspace Admin can do this from the Share button at the top right of the sheet or from within the workspace settings.

-Smartsheet sends notifications when things happen in sheets you’re shared on — changes, comments, mentions, and automated alerts.
+Smartsheet sends notifications when things happen in sheets you are shared on: changes, comments, mentions, and automated alerts.
 For new users, the volume can feel like a lot.
-It doesn’t have to be.
+It does not have to be.

 Managing your notification preferences

-Click your profile icon at the top right and select My Profile or Notification Center.
 You can control which events trigger email notifications and which appear only in the in-app notification bell.
-Turn off what isn’t relevant to you.
+Turn off what is not relevant to you.

 Update requests

 Update requests are notifications sent to specific people asking them to update rows in a sheet.
-They’re typically triggered by automations — when a task is overdue, or on a scheduled basis.
+They are typically triggered by automations, for example when a task is overdue or on a scheduled basis.

 When you receive an update request by email, you can respond directly in the email without logging into Smartsheet.
 Fill in the fields and submit.
 Your update appears on the sheet immediately.
-This is particularly useful for people who don’t work in Smartsheet day to day.
+This is particularly useful for people who do not work in Smartsheet day to day.

 @mentions

 You can @mention a colleague in any comment by typing @ followed by their name or email.
-They’ll receive a notification with a direct link to the row.
+They will receive a notification with a direct link to the row.
 Use this when you need a specific person’s attention on something.

 A comment on the row is always there.
 An email chain is not.
 Over time this makes it much easier to trace why something was done, what was agreed, and by whom.

 Comments are visible to everyone with access to the sheet.
-Don’t use them for anything you wouldn’t share with the full team.
+Do not use them for anything you would not share with the full team.

 Action Who can do it